jenkinsci/gitlab-plugin/src/docker/README.md

 To access `GitLab`, you first need to create a user - `root` with some password.
 To do so, follow the following steps :
     1. In the Gitlab containers terminal inside Docker Desktop, type `gitlab-rails console` and wait for atleast 5 minutes for the console to start.
-    2. Once the console is started successfully, type the following commands:
+    2. Once the console is started successfully, run the following commands in sequence at the console, noting that there are certain security rules to the password choice:
         a. `user = User.new(username: 'root', email: 'root@root.com', name: 'root', password: 'setyourown', password_confirmation: 'setyourown')`
         b. `user.skip_confirmation!`
         c. `user.save!`